Swati Lathia

 • Although digital payments are more common than ever, there are fraud risks associated with them.
 The following are some typical forms of fraud connected to digital payments, along with precautions to lessen the risks:

-• Description: Phishing is the misleading practice of pretending to be a reliable source in online contacts in order to steal private information, including credit card numbers, usernames, and passwords.
+• 1.
+Phishing: Phishing is the misleading practice of pretending to be a reliable source in online contacts in order to steal private information, including credit card numbers, usernames, and passwords.

 • Education: Teach users to spot phishing efforts and to confirm the legitimacy of emails and websites before sending critical information.